 Well, it's just not a mainstream.

-We're just talking different definition of the term.
+We're just talking different definitions of terms.

 Your alternative energy is not at all what Obama's talking about.